Minimum Wages in Concentrated Labor Markets: Introduction

-In this paper, I calculate measures of labor market concentration to perform a direct and comprehensive empirical test of monopsony theory.
-Labor market concentration gives rise to monopsony power for two reasons: First, individuals in highly concentrated labor markets face only a limited range of potential employers.
-As a consequence, these workers will adjust their labor supply to the single firm less sensitively to wages.
-Second, labor market concentration facilitates anti-competitive collusion between firms which further restricts personnel turnover.
-I make use of both channels and produce fine-grained measures of labor market concentration to gauge the degree of firms' monopsony power in the labor market.
-To this end, I leverage administrative records on the near-universe of workers' employment spells in the German labor market between 1999 and 2017.
+In this paper, I calculate measures of labor market concentration to perform a comprehensive empirical test of the monopsony argument.
+Labor market concentration gives rise to monopsony power for three reasons: First, firms with higher market shares have a greater downward leverage on market wages.
+Second, individuals in highly concentrated labor markets face a lower effective arrival rate of job offers, rendering labor supply to the single firm less sensitively to wages.
+Third, labor market concentration facilitates anti-competitive collusion between firms which further restricts personnel turnover.
+I make use of these channels and produce fine-grained measures of labor market concentration to gauge the degree of firms' monopsony power in the labor market.
+To this end, I leverage administrative records on the near-universe of workers in the German labor market between 1999 and 2017.

-The test of monopsony theory refers to sixteen low-wage sectors in Germany for which the Ministry of Labor and Social Affairs has declared sector-specific minimum wages.
-Prior to minimum wage legislation in these sectors, I examine whether, in line with monopsony theory, firms in concentrated labor markets exert their monopsony power by lowering both wage rates and employment in the absence of wage floors.
-As this hypothesis is supported by the data, I scrutinize next whether minimum wages can counteract monopsonistic exploitation without harming employment, the so-called ``monopsony argument''.
-Given a significant bite of these sectoral wage floors, the analysis allows to endorse the monopsony argument under two conditions: On the one hand, slightly concentrated or competitive labor markets must experience negative minimum wage effects on employment.
+The test of the monopsony argument refers to sixteen low-wage sectors for which the German Ministry of Labor and Social Affairs has declared sector-specific minimum wages.
+Before minimum wages have been legislated in these sectors, I examine whether wages and employment turn out lower in more concentrated labor markets, reflecting monopsonistic conduct of firms in the absence of wage floors.
+As this hypothesis is supported by the data, I scrutinize next whether minimum wages can counteract firms' monopsony power without harming employment, the so-called ``monopsony argument''.
+Given a significant bite of these sectoral wage floors, the analysis endorses the monopsony argument when two conditions are met: On the one hand, slightly concentrated (i.e., more competitive) labor markets must experience negative minimum wage effects on employment.
 On the other hand, this negative effect must weaken for increasing levels of labor market concentration.
-Moreover, provided that minimum wages are set close to equilibrium rates, minimum wage effects on employment can even turn out positive in highly concentrated or monopsonistic markets.
+Moreover, provided that minimum wages are set close to market-clearing rates, minimum wage effects on employment can even turn out positive in highly concentrated (i.e., more monopsonistic) markets.